armory/docs/content/en/cd-as-a-service/setup/cli.md

    - `targets.<deploymentName>.account`: This is the name of your RNA.
 If you installed the RNA manually, it is the value that you assigned to the `agentIdentifier` parameter.
    - `targets.<deploymentName>.strategy`: the name of the deployment strategy you want to use.
 You define the strategy in `strategies.<strategy-name>`.
    - `manifests`: a map of manifest locations.
 This can be a directory of `yaml (yml)` files or a specific manifest.
 Each entry must use the following convention:  `- path: /path/to/directory-or-file`
    - `strategies.<strategy-name>`: the list of your deployment strategies.
 Use one of these for `targets.<target-cluster>.strategy`.
-Each strategy in this section consists of a map of steps for your deployment strategy in the following format:
+If you are using a canary strategy, each strategy in this section consists of a map of steps for your deployment strategy in the following format:

      ```yaml
      strategies: